Symphony of sight and sound

-Were there any challenges you faced?
+Were there any challenges that you faced?

 The nature of the project involved working closely with some of the older practitioners of this traditional folk music.
-While they were very open and willing to share their experiences, it took some time to build a rapport with them, and for them to be comfortable enough to open up and share both their expertise and experience with us.
+While they were very open and willing to share their experiences, it took some time to build a rapport with them and for them to be comfortable enough to open up and share their expertise and experience with us.

-At the same time, with their music being based heavily in oral traditions, a lot of care had to be put into making their knowledge and teachings tangible in the process of adapting them into our newly commissioned pieces.
+At the same time, with their music being based heavily on oral traditions, a lot of care had to be put into making their knowledge and teachings tangible in the process of adapting them into our newly commissioned pieces.

 What are some fun facts you discovered about Singapore’s Chinese dialect music pioneers when you embarked on this journey?

 Our Singaporean dialect music pioneers were innovators in their own right.
-In the early days of Singapore, these pioneers wrote pieces, adapted new styles and even invented their own instruments.
+In the early days of Singapore, the pioneers wrote pieces, adapted new styles and even invented their own instruments.
 The culture of innovation was embedded in our forefathers’ DNA!